fresns/docs/wiki/en-US/api/data-structure.md

         "unit": "String / Unit of distance from me, km or mi", "encode": "String / Base64 and URL encoded location parameter string" },
-    "isCommentPublic": "Boolean / Whether to make comments public (if not, only the author of the post will be visible)", "archives": [
+    "isCommentPrivate": "Boolean / Whether the comment is private (visible only to the comment author and post author)", "archives": [
         // Common Data Structure -> Extend Archive Info ],